multiversx/mx-sdk-js-legacy-native-auth/README.md

   // Default: one day (86400 seconds)
   maxExpirySeconds: number = 86400;

   // An optional implementation of the caching interface used for resolving
+  // An optional implementation of the caching interface used for resolving
   // latest block timestamp and also to validate and provide a block timestamp given a certain block hash.
   // It can be integrated with popular caching mechanisms such as redis cache?: NativeAuthCacheInterface;